 Colleges in Britain is a web-based service designed to provide easy contact between international students and UK Colleges of Further and Higher Education, Sixth Form Colleges and other accredited institutions offering academic courses such as "A" levels, International Baccalaureate and university preparation courses, and also professional and vocational courses.

 The two maps on this page are automatically updated by Web-Stat.net.
 The first shows the location of the last 500 visitors at any given moment (and updates in real time) while the second shows the cumulative picture for every country in the world since May 2012.
-Historically about 45% of visits have been from the United Kingdom, although the proportion has gradually fallen and is now around 36% as the overseas numbers gain traction.
+Historically about 45% of visits have been from the United Kingdom, although the proportion has gradually fallen as the overseas numbers have gained traction.
 The appearance of the top map can be changed using the menu, and both maps may be zoomed into for a clearer picture or more detailed information.

 The cumulative referral statistics (the aggregates for all colleges currently listed on the site) are updated on page load.
 Every time a site user clicks on a link to a client site, the counter rises by one - also for emails and brochure downloads.